PsChina/easy-filter-home/limit_to/README.md

 }
 ```

-The first parameter "input" is the data to be filtered, which can be an array, a number, or a string.
+The first parameter `input` is the data to be filtered, which can be an array, a number, or a string.

 The second parameter is the length you want to limit.